-The images above show (a) a suspension of nanogels containing RITC-dextran in water before and after the addition of dithiothreitol (DTT) and optical fluorescence microscopy images of nanogels loaded with RITC-dextran before (b) and after (c) degradation in water.
-The scale bars in images b and c are 50 μm.
-These results demonstrate that biodegradation of the functional nanogels can trigger the release of encapsulated molecules including RTIC-Dx and rhodamine 6G (fluorescent dyes), and Doxorubicin (Dox), an anticancer drug, as well as facilitate the removal of empty vesicles from the body.
-A review of this topic was provided by the research group in conjunction with the collaborators.
-(51)
+The images above show a suspension of nanogels containing RITC-dextran in water before and after the addition of dithiothreitol (DTT) (a) and optical fluorescence microscopy images of nanogels loaded with RITC-dextran before (b) and after (c) degradation in water.
+The scale bars in b and c are 50 mm.
+These results demonstrate that biodegradation of nanogels can trigger the release of encapsulated molecules including RTIC-Dx and rhodamine 6G (fluorescent dyes), and Doxorubicin (Dox), an anticancer drug, as well as facilitate the removal of empty vesicles.
+A review was provided by the research group in conjunction with collaborators.
+(67)

 The influence of the degree of methacrylation on hyaluronic acid hydrogels properties was examined.
-(52) The properties of hyaluronic acid (HA) hydrogels having a broad range of degree of methacrylation were determined and it was shown that increasing the solubility of glycidyl methacrylate (GM) in a co-solvent mixture during the methacrylation of HA with GM produced photopolymerizable HAGM conjugates with degrees of methacrylation (DM) ranging from 14% up to 90%.
-Aqueous solutions of HAGM macromonomers were photocross-linked to yield hydrogels with nearly complete vinyl group conversions after 10 min exposure under ultraviolet light (UV).
+(68) The properties of hyaluronic acid (HA) hydrogels having a broad range of methacrylation were determined and increasing solubility of glycidyl methacrylate (GM) in a co-solvent mixture during the methacrylation of HA with GM was shown to produce photopolymerizable HAGM conjugates with various degree of methacrylation (DM) ranging from 14% up to 90%.
+Aqueous solutions of HAGM macromonomers were photo-crosslinked to yield hydrogels with nearly complete vinyl group conversions after 10 min exposure under ultraviolet light (UV).
 The hydrogels were characterized by uniaxial compression and volumetric swelling measurements.
-In one series of examples, keeping the DM constant, the shear modulus was varied from 16 kPa up to 73 kPa by varying the macromonomer concentration.
+Keeping the DM constant, the shear modulus was varied from 16 kPa up to 73 kPa by varying the macromonomer concentration.
 However, at a given macromonomer concentration while varying the degree of methacrylation of the hyaluronic acid (HA) hydrogels the shear modulus varied from 22 kPa up to 65 kPa.
-Preliminary in-vitro cell culture studies showed that GRGDS modified HAGM hydrogels promoted similar cell interactions at both low and high degrees of methacrylation, 32% and 60%, respectively.
+Preliminary in-vitro cell culture studies showed that GRGDS modified HAGM hydrogels promoted similar cell interaction at both low and high degrees of methacrylation, 32% and 60%, respectively.
 Densely cross-linked hydrogels with high degrees of methacrylation have been shown to be more mechanically robust while maintaining cytocompability and cell adhesion.

 These results confirmed that uniform nanogels prepared by ATRP in inverse miniemulsion are endocytosed and are applicable as drug delivery devices.